cirosantilli/ruby-cheat/README.md

 For Rails and libraries that are very commonly related to Rails or web dev, see [this](https://github.com/cirosantilli/rails-cheat).

+All runnable Ruby files are meant to be run with `bundle exec ruby <filename>`.

 #ruby vs python

 As of 2013, Ruby is almost equivalent to Python: